lhelms2/howto_rtd/docs/source/quick_rst.rst

 Comments
 ---------

-Comments can be inserted using the .. tag.
+Comments are inserted using the .. tag.
 Indent the content of the comment.

 .. code-block:: rst